aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XPS to XLSM via Java" h2="Convert XPS file to XLSM by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate XPS to XLSM conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which are two powerful APIs that can be used to render XPS to XLSX and convert XLSX to XLSM respectively.

+The XPS to XLSM conversion process can be completed in two steps.
+Firstly, Aspose.PDF for Java can be used to render XPS to XLSX.
+This API provides a wide range of features that can be used to convert XPS to XLSX with ease.
+It supports all versions of XPS documents and provides a wide range of features that can be used to customize the output XLSX file.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to XLSM.
+This Spreadsheet Programming API provides a wide range of features that can be used to manipulate XLSX files.
+It supports all versions of XLSX documents and provides a wide range of features that can be used to customize the output XLSM file.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XPS to XLSM conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XPS to XLSX.
-In the second step, you can convert XLSX to XLSM by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Overall, Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate XPS to XLSM conversion feature in their Java applications.
+It provides a two-step process that can be used to render XPS to XLSX and convert XLSX to XLSM.
+It supports all versions of XPS and XLSX documents and provides a wide range of features that can be used to customize the output XLSM file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}